AckyshmaFdes/DocsChatbot/README.md

 - Codes
 -The Codes branch is where the core development code resides.
 To access and view the latest version of the code, please navigate to this branch.

--Master
+- Master
--Note: This branch was created due to the attempt made to shift the .env file to .gitignore.
+- Note: This branch was created due to the attempt made to shift the .env file to .gitignore.